TRIBAL AND FOLK DANCES OF INDIA

 DUMHAL: JAMMU & KASHMIR

 Take your eyes off the panoramic charm of J & K and get your feet in its rich heritage.
-The higher snow-capped mountains J&K has, the deeper roots it has on cultural grounds.
+The higher the snow-capped mountains J&K has, the deeper roots it has on cultural grounds.
 J&K represents its inimitable culture gracefully in the forms of dances.
 Don’t believe us?
 Okay, catch a glimpse of Dumhal dance.
 Being one of the most famous folk dances of J&K, it unfolds an unsaid cultural saga with its every step.

 You’ll get to see Dumhal dance only in J&K that too only by the boys.
 Yes, it’s a man dance.
-All boys clad themselves in multi-hued garbs and then dance.
+All the boys clad themselves in multi-hued garbs and then dance.
 To complete their look, they wear the conical caps flecked magnificently with beads.